g-kannan/PilotGB/project.md

 # PilotGB Project Overview

 PilotGB is a project management platform designed for data professionals who need visibility into the full lifecycle of their data projects.
-Unlike generic work trackers, PilotGB models the nuanced progression of data work—including ingestion, transformation, enrichment, validation, and visualization—while keeping every deliverable anchored to an agreed Scope of Work (SOW) so teams can plan, execute, and communicate with confidence.
+Unlike generic work trackers, PilotGB models the nuanced progression of data work--including ingestion, transformation, enrichment, validation, and visualization--while keeping every deliverable anchored to an agreed Scope of Work (SOW) so teams can plan, execute, and communicate with confidence.

 ## Vision
 - Centralize all data project initiatives in a single, collaborative workspace.